EmilHvitfeldt/emilhvitfeldt.com/project/slidecraft-101/index.html.md

 - [Miscellaneous](https://slidecrafting-book.com/miscellaneous)

+## Workshop

+The [Slidecrafting Workshop](../../talk/2026-08-12-slidecrafting-workshop/index.md) is a 2-hour hands-on companion to the book, with five teaching modules and a reveal.js deck for each section.

 ## Talks about slidecrafting / quarto theming

 Here is a selection of talks where I talk about slidecrafting or quarto theming in general.
 It doesn't include ALL talks as there is some overlap between the talks I have given.
 See [talks page](../../talks.qmd) for all my past talks.